jnoortheen/pipm/README.md

         It will search for the matching one in the following pattern `<name>-requirements.txt` or `requirements/<name>.txt` or `requirements-<name>.txt`

+# Features

+1. handles complex `requirements` files
+1. Just a wrapper around the standard pip's `install` & `uninstall` command.
+So all the cli options will work
+1. Handles multiple `requirements` files

 # Testing

 - After installing test-requirements.txt just run `pytest` from the root directory after cloning it.